-INTJ personalities are likely to have significant difficulties when it comes to relationships and dating.
+INTJ personalities are likely to have significant difficulties when it comes to relationships.
 INTJs spend a large part of their lives in their heads; consequently, what they see and understand intuitively can be much more advanced than a “bland” reality.
 As a result, someone with the INTJ personality may find it challenging to merge that fantasy and those high requirements with reality.
 Unfortunately, their superior logic and imagination may actually hinder the INTJ when they start looking for a partner.

 Paradoxically, someone with the INTJ personality is most likely to attract a romantic partner when they are not actually looking for one.
 As most INTJs have difficulties with dating and relationships, their self-confidence takes a major hit in those situations, and the INTJ then overcompensates by showing off their intelligence, which makes them even more unattractive.
 Only when the INTJ returns to his or her usual self does their self-confidence start glowing again, which makes it much easier for them to attract a partner.

 INTJs are uncomfortable expressing their feelings or trying to understand the emotions of other people.
 They also have a tendency to always trust their knowledge and understanding.
 Not surprisingly, INTJs can sometimes inadvertently hurt other people, especially during the dating phase and even later in the relationship.
 The mind of the INTJ personality is geared toward looking at conflict situations as logical puzzles worthy of analysis, which does not always help when their relationship partner does not share the same notion of fun.

-Sexually, INTJs are likely to be very imaginative and enthusiastic, provided that their partner is willing to reciprocate.
-However, it is important that the INTJ does not fall into a habit of spending more time theorizing about intimacy than communicating with their partner.
+That said, if both partners manage to survive the rocky start during the dating phase, it is very likely that the relationship will be very deep and strong and the INTJ will do everything they can to ensure it stays that way, as long as their significant other reciprocates.
+INTJs are likely to be very imaginative and enthusiastic partners - however, it is important that the INTJ does not fall into a habit of spending more time theorizing about intimacy than communicating with their partner.